 '''

 from holoscan.core import Tracker

 ...

 app = MyPingApp()

 with Tracker(app) as trackers:

 Change tracker and application configurations

 ...

 app.run()

 print the data flow tracking results

 for fragment_name, tracker in trackers.items():

-'''

-'''

 print(f"Fragment: {fragment_name}")

 tracker.print()

 '''

-32.4 Customizing Data Flow Tracking
+34.4 Customizing Data Flow Tracking

-Data flow tracking can be customized using a few, optional configuration parameters.
-The track() method (C++//Python) (or track_distributed method (C++/Python) for distributed apps) can be configured to skip a few messages at the beginning of an application's execution as a warm-up period.
+Data flow tracking can be customized using a few optional configuration parameters.
+The track() method (C++//Python) (or track_distributed method (C++/Python)' for distributed apps) can be configured to skip a few messages at the beginning of an application's execution as a warm-up period.
 It is also possible to discard a few messages at the end of an application's run as a wrap-up period.
 Additionally, outlier end-to-end latencies can be ignored by setting a latency threshold value (in ms) which is the minimum latency below which the observed latencies are ignored.
+Finally, it is possible to limit the timestamping of messages are reduced.
+In this way, end-to-end latencies are still calculated, but pathwise fine-grained data are not stored for unique pairs of root and leaf operators.